banzaicloud/koperator/docs/features.md

 - ClusterWide
 - PerBroker

-Read only configs requires broker restart to update all the others may be updated dynamically.
+Read only config requires broker restart to update all the others may be updated dynamically.
 Operator CRD distinguishes these fields, and proceed with the right action.
 It can be a rolling upgrade, or a dynamic reconfiguration.